ronaldtorres/website/_posts/2015-01-28-modularize-your-mobile-apps.md

 - CocoaPods - [Link](http://cocoapods.org/)

 ## Thoughts
-Feel free to contact me on pepibumur@gmail.com.
+Feel free to contact me on pedro@ppinera.es.
 I'll be please to comment that project organization with you